OneDrive Usage Report In M365 Admin Center & PowerShell

 Although OneDrive is a storage service, it is not meant to be used as a junk drawer.
 So by actively monitoring the OneDrive usage report, admins can identify the person who actively ignores the best practices and send them reminders on how to use the service correctly.

-Before you start the report visualization, check your permission level.
+Not everyone in an organization can track due to Microsoft’s strict RBAC.
+So before you start the report visualization, check your permission level.
 You should have the following roles assigned to your account:

 • Global Admin (this includes all roles and permissions).